Featured image of post The Paradox of Inclusion

 Yet to be told

-My hope is that at some point we will find a way to recognize, appreciate, and acknowledge the contradictions inherent in inclusion and use the resulting tensions as springboards to push us forward and closer not backwards and further apart.
+My hope is that, at some point, we find a way to recognize the contradictions inside inclusion and use that tension to move closer together instead of farther apart.

 Thank you for reading.